K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ## <div id='24'/>2.6.
 Deployment

-When deploying an application on PaaS-TA Platform, the application can be connected and be used with the services provided by the PaaS-TA Platform.
+When deploying an application on the PaaS-TA Platform, the application can be connected and be used with the services provided by the PaaS-TA Platform.
 Only when executed on the PaaS-TA Platform can access service in the application environment variable of the PaaS-TA Platform.

 ### <div id='25'/>2.6.1 PaaS-TA Platform Login

-Login to PaaS-TA Platform to follow the process below
+Login to the PaaS-TA Platform to follow the process below

 `$ cf api --skip-ssl-validation`*`https://api.`**`<PAAS-TA DOMAIN> `**`#Set PAAS-TA Platform TARGET`*